Burnaby Eagles

 The Burnaby Eagles is an Australian Rules Football team playing in the British Columbia Australian Football League, plus various tournaments held in Western Canada and North-West United States.
-The club fields both a Mens and a Womens team.
+The club fields both a Men's and a Women's team.

 The club was established in 2005 and is based in Burnaby, British Columbia with home matches at the Burnaby Lakes Sports Complex.

 2005 to 2008 - Formative years

 The Burnaby Eagles was formed in 2005 as the second club based in Vancouver, alongside the Vancouver Cougars.
 During these years the club played in a wider North-Western competition against teams from Alberta, Washington State and Oregon.

 2009 to 2012 - Premiership Years

-By 2010 several new clubs were formed in Vancouver starting the BC AFL Premiership competition.
-In 2009 the Eagles were beaten grand finalist under the guidance of Matthew bell as coach.
+By 2010 several new clubs were formed in Vancouver starting the BC AFL Premiership competition as a 4 team competition.
+In 2009 the Eagles were beaten grand finalist under the guidance of Matthew Bell as coach.

 In 2011 Adam Kelly was appointed coach and enjoyed a dominant first season with the Eagles only losing one game throughout the season.
 The Eagles won a closely contested grand final in wet and cold conditions against West Coast Saints to record their first premiership, final scores 7.7.49 to 6.5.41 a win by 8 points.
 High-flying centre half forward Adam Simpson capped the season by winning both the BC AFL best & fairest and the leading goal-kicker in the competition.

 In 2012 the Eagles witness a high turnover of players but still managed to claw their way into the grand final after an exciting 6 point semi-final win against West Coast Saints.
 The grand final was a torrid affair on a hot day with Vancouver Cougars eventually prevailing in the last quarter.